 Urban Planning in the Anthropocene: A Case for Citywide Biodiversity Policy

-Earth has entered the Anthropocene–a geologic epoch defined by humans’ disruption of biophysical systems.
-An international scientific consensus warns that human activity, particularly land use change, threatens one million species and subsequently Earth’s ability to provide necessary ecosystem services to humans.
+This project offers an experiential take on the topic of air pollution.
+The first part of the design is a personal air filter Working from a broad range of research, students in the Summer 2021 Green Infrastructure Design-Build Studio Earth have entered the Anthropocene–a geologic epoch defined by humans’ disruption of biophysical systems.
+An international scientific consensus warns that human activity, particularly land-use change, threatens one million species and subsequently Earth’s ability to provide necessary ecosystem services to humans.
 This disruption calls into question the relationship between urban planning and biodiversity.
-Through qualitative analysis and the development of a heuristic, this thesis explores a new orientation for planning in the Anthropocene.
+Through qualitative analysis and the development of a heuristic, this Fall 2020 MS in City and Regional Planning thesis explores a new orientation for planning in the Anthropocene.